 In fact Hüppi is the perfect integration of Apollo and Dionysos, cosmos and chaos, asceticism and exuberance, because both constantly appear in his art - but balanced in the highest perfection, even beauty, on which always the mischievous but already nibbles again...

-Hüppi's work makes signs, strong signs that are neither non-objective nor abstract, even if this sometimes seems so, as for example in his early variations on the sign "tree".
-Hüppi definitely belongs to the generation of those who overcame the abstraction of the years 1948 to 1965.
-With his signs he created their counter-image.
-He creates very consciously and precisely, there is neither coincidence nor automatism despite sometimes seemingly playful lightness.
-There is rather consciousness and deliberateness in clear form and color beyond the playfulness and the fine irony with which he catches us again and again.
-This Apollonian coolness and clarity, however, lies only as a foil over Dionysian fire and chaos, which again and again push to the surface.
-Hüppi's art is the art of man.
+Hüppi’s work symbols—powerful symbols—that are neither non-representational nor abstract, even if they sometimes appear to be so, as in, for example, his early variations on the symbol “tree.”
+Hüppi certainly belongs to the generation that overcame the abstraction of the years 1948 through 1965.
+With his symbols, he created their antithesis.
+He designs with great deliberation and precision; there is neither chance nor automatism, despite a lightness that at times appears playful.
+Rather, there is a sense of awareness and intentionality in clear form and color that goes beyond the playfulness and subtle irony with which he captivates us time and again.
+This Apollonian coolness and clarity, however, serves only as a backdrop to the Dionysian fire and chaos that repeatedly surge to the surface.
+Hüppi’s art is the art of humanity.

 The art of a man who constantly questions himself, himself and others, certainly with humor but also fine irony.
 In the celestial-terrestrial figurines of his watercolors, for example, the creatively wandering thoughts break out chaotically, but are always caught again embracing Hüppi with the ink pen.
 The solid signs of the large Entwürfelungen, wooden carpets, frame pictures, panels and slits, which we showed extensively in Wichtrach in 1993, 1999 and 2002, are the main work of the artist, from which he draws a sum in the most recent woodwork presented here, which perhaps shows the calm serenity of age, but is hard to beat in youthful freshness.
 Surely he will also write one of his wonderful poems on this.